 My personal daily routine has never really fitted into a regular pattern and I have always had to fit a lot of work, household duties and time with my children into my week.
 I practice working freelance and part-time, so I am a regular commuter and consequently spend a great deal of time on getting around the city as all my places to work don’t seem to be within walking distance.
 The time left for my family is so little that I come to realize I need a change.
 Here are a few tips to manage time and stay happy, having completed the whole to do list…how I plan my day and plan my week.

 Making the list

 To start executing all you need in a slapdash way is an absolutely no-go decision.
 You will only get everything mixed up, wasting time with anxiety about when you will get it all done.
-So, put a to do list down and make it ordered.
+So, either put a to do list down or create a bullet journal, and make it ordered.

 Decide how long each thing takes

 All my deals fall into some groups, depending on different factors.
 For example, some little odds and ends are expected to be done in no time, so I group them together or plan them out to be executed during breaks between major things.
 Some deals are outdoor activities and need more time, effort and readiness to stay off the house or workplace.
 Household chores, such as cooking my favorite bean soup or tom yum soup take about 15 minutes and could be done at lunchtime, when I change job, if only leftovers and fridge essentials are available and I’m free of extra trip to a shop.
 Deals, having to do with all my jobs are always put on hold until the night as they require concentration and much time, that is impossible when the children in and awake.